weaversa/cryptol-course/labs/CRC/CRCAnswers.md

      feedback shift register.
-Since we're implementing CRC here with polynomial arithmetic, we can add this parameter by XORing the initial fill into the high-order bits of the zero-expanded message before calculating the modulus.
+Since we're implementing CRC here with polynomial arithmetic, we can add this parameter by XORing the initial fill into the high-order bits of the zero-expanded message before performing the modulus operation.
 * Post-XOR (`post`)
-    * A sequence of bits that are XOR'd into the remainder to create the final output.
+    * A sequence of bits that are XOR'd into the remainder polynomial to create the final output.
 * Reflect Input Bytes (`rib`)
     * Denotes whether or not the input (when viewed as a sequence of bytes) should have the bits inside each byte reversed.